-But Doss also notes that many people discover their spending increases in the first few years of retirement.
+But Doss adds that many people discover their spending increases in the first few years of retirement.
 “As they adjust to their newfound freedom, retirees often schedule more lunches with friends, embark on the long-awaited home improvement project, and have the freedom and flexibility to travel,” so factor those plans into your retirement plan as well.

 4. Adjust for ongoing changes

 As you get closer to retirement, you and your wealth and investment advisors should consider how your assets are allocated.

 Doss says to think about your assets as belonging to different buckets: “Investing your assets appropriately based on your goals and risk tolerance is a critical part of the plan to position your portfolio when challenging times arise.”
 Discuss with your advisors the order that you will tap into the buckets based on the types of assets in each bucket, the tax implications of liquidating each bucket, and potential growth of each asset.
 Many people will have a combination of pre-tax retirement plan assets (qualified) and after-tax savings (non-qualified).
 Plan carefully when deciding the order for withdrawing these funds to help reduce the market risk from tapping into those buckets.
 Keep in mind that the ordering of your liquidations may change when the markets are under pressure.

 An estate plan can help ensure that your assets are managed in a way that continues to align with your values and priorities even after your passing.
 It can also help to spare your loved ones from significant stress and the potential for family conflict.